Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Numerical solutions to time-dependent CR Pressure Evolution for large scale diffusion and advection/streaming

 For time integration, we use an implicit Runge-Kutta method of order 5 from the Radau IIA family \citep{hairer_stability_1996,hairer_stiff_1999}, implemented in \texttt{scipy} \citep{2020SciPy-NMeth}.
 This implicit method is suited for stiff problems like fast diffusion, and allows for larger time-stepping on high-resolution grids compared to explicit Runge-Kutte methods of the same order.

 In Figure \ref{fig:const_kappa_models_numerical}, we show the resulting numerical solutions to the Case 3 (diffusion + advection/streaming) CR transport for the same time-variable injection histories as in Figure \ref{fig:const_kappa_models}, evaluated out to z = 0.8.
-Here, when we are working with the exact numerical solutions, we do not re-scale the corresponding profile in any manner -- the curves are manifestly energy conserving and any loss of energy simply represents the transport of flux out of the domain (f$_{\textrm{cal}}$ = 0 is assumed).
+We limit the comparison here to the time-variable injection scenarios since the time-steady injection case has exact analytic solutions, discussed prior.
+Also, when we are working with the exact numerical solutions, we do not re-scale the corresponding profile in any manner -- the curves are manifestly energy conserving and any loss of energy simply represents the transport of flux out of the domain (f$_{\textrm{cal}}$ = 0 is assumed).
 We again assume $\epsilon_{\mathrm{CR,BH}} = 3 \times 10^{-4}$ for each case, and only include injection from BH accretion.

-Like our approximate solutions in Figure \ref{fig:const_kappa_models} demonstrated, the true solution to the diffusion + advection/streaming equation in the presence of non-negligible time dependence and \veff\, results in more CR energy being shifted out to large radii, with the P$_{\textrm{CR}}$ profiles for bursty injection retaining some of the burst structure for large injection events and lower values of \keff, but increasingly `losing memory' of the burst structures as diffusion becomes more important.
+Like our approximate solutions to Case 3 in Figure \ref{fig:const_kappa_models} demonstrated, the true solution to the diffusion + advection/streaming equation in the presence of non-negligible time dependence and \veff\, results in more CR energy being shifted out to large radii, with the P$_{\textrm{CR}}$ profiles for bursty injection retaining some of the burst structure for large injection events and lower values of \knaught, but increasingly `losing memory' of the burst structures as diffusion becomes more important.
 Relative to the single $\delta$ injection approximation, CRs injected at later times boost the inner halo (r $\lesssim$ 100 kpc) profiles substantially.

+Comparing our semi-analytic formalism of Eq. \ref{eqn:SAM_econs} to the true numerical solutions shown in Fig. \ref{fig:const_kappa_models}, we find agreement to within tens of percent at large radii in both time-dependent cases, but with slight over-estimation of the "true" solution by Eq. \ref{eqn:SAM_econs} at intermediate radii and under-estimation at inner radii.
+The degree of this spatial discrepancy seems to be more pronounced for higher transport speeds (higher $\kappa_0$ and or \veff), which may indicate the approximation we made in Eq. \ref{eqn:SAM_econs} starting to break down in the limit of fast transport, even though the total energy injected remains conserved in both the exact numerical and approximate semi-analytic solutions.
+As we will show later in our comparison against a full, explicit CR-MHD simulation, these limitations still allow a surprisingly reasonable reproduction of a true simulated pressure profile for the proof of-concept we present here.